 The official records state that Corp.
 Odilion Gagne was killed in action 31 October 1918, probably in Belgium as part of the Ypres-Lys Campaign.
 Like his brothers-in-arms he was at first buried near his death place in Europe.
 When the war ended, at the request of his brother, Arthur, Odilion’s body was returned to his original home in Canada–St. Anselme–where he was buried in the family plot at the Catholic cemetery.

 Odilion Gagne’s can be found inscribed upon the memorial tablets in Doric Hall of the New Hampshire State House, Concord.
-There is a WW1 monument in Berlin, New Hampshire but it is unknown if Odilion’s name appears on it.
+His name appears on the WW1 monument in Berlin, New Hampshire

 [Editor’s Note: this story is part of an on-going series about heroic New Hampshire men and women of World War I. Look here for the entire listing].